-Unit 18 Promote equality, diversity and inclusion in the workplace (T/506/1820) (cont'd)
+Unit 25 Lead the development of a continuous improvement strategy (F/506/2114) (cont'd)

 Assessment guidance is provided below for some assessment criteria.
 The purpose of this is to clarify and define elements of the assessment criteria as required.
 Assessment guidance provided is for example purposes only and is not intended to be exhaustive.